 We have a lot of wildlife, beautiful forests, a beautiful lake for swimming and offering great vistas, nice views over the mountains and Cradle Mountain.

-We live at about an hour drive from Sheffield, 2 hours from Launceston.
+We live at about a 45min drive from Sheffield, 1.5 hours from Launceston.

 We live off grid, using solar panels and micro hydro for electricity and hot water

 firewood from our block for cooking, heating and hot water.

 Around the house we have an established orchard and a small vegetable garden for a few items we might not grow on the farm, for some of our vegetable seed production, perhaps some crop trials and a little bit of chook food at times.